Hornby Island

-A small community of 1,225 residents (as of the 2021 census), Hornby is home to many artists, retired professionals, small business owners, remote workers, and young families who share a love of rural island life.
-Over the past 30 years, the island has become a coveted destination and its population easily quadruples in size during the summer months.
+There is a small community of 1,225 residents (as of the 2021 census) on the island.
+It is home to many artists, retired professionals, small business owners, remote workers, and young families.
+During the summer months, the island's population quadruples in size.
 The shoulder seasons are a preferred time for hiking, mountain biking, marine activities, weddings, and retreats.
 Most people reach the island by ferries from Buckley Bay, Vancouver Island.
 A growing number of private boats also visit through mooring at the Ford Cove Marina or anchoring at Tribune Bay.
 The closest airport is Comox Valley Airport in Comox, which provides regional, national, and international service.

-Popular destinations on Hornby include Tribune Bay Provincial Park, Helliwell Provincial Park, Ford's Cove, and Whaling Station Bay.
-The island is also a popular mountain biking destination, with a variety of designated trails in Mount Geoffrey Regional Nature Park, Mount Geoffrey Escarpment Provincial Park and Crown Land.
+Parks and amenities on Hornby include Tribune Bay Provincial Park, Helliwell Provincial Park, Ford's Cove, and Whaling Station Bay.
+The island is also a popular mountain biking destination, with a variety of designated trails in Mount Geoffrey Regional Nature Park, Mount Geoffrey Escarpment Provincial Park, and on Crown Land.
 The total land area is 29.92 km2, of which 40% is parkland.